Blackman99/atomique/README.md

 ![Count Gif](magasin-count.gif)

 > [!NOTE]
-> The `createAtom` function can accept complex values other than string, number, such as array and object.
+> The `atomique` function can accept complex values other than string, number, such as array and object.
 > It is based on the hook [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore) in React 18

 ## LICENSE